 Excessive drinking is associated with impaired mental functioning, liver disorders, gastrointestinal problems, heart disease and stroke, lung disorders, and increased cancer risk.
 It also increases the likelihood of other addictions.

 If you recognize you have this problem, or if others in your life are telling you that your drinking is a problem, it is time to do something about it.
 Left untreated, alcoholism can be fatal to one’s relationship, career and even life itself.

 Talk to your doctor, or begin attending Alcoholics Anonymous.
 The first step to healing is recognizing the problem.
 If you are recognizing yourself as you read this, do not ignore that inner knowing.
 Your life could depend upon it.
-(See below for information on obtaining my Healing Addictions CD.)
+(See below for information on obtaining my Healing Addictions MP3.)

 Support for Healing Addictions